The Faculty of Applied Health Sciences (AHS) is one of six faculties at the University of Waterloo.

 Support for new employees, including information on immigration, relocation and the local community, can be found on the Human Resources website.

-- Offers career advising to students, alumni, employees and post-docs.
+- Offers career advising to students, alumni, staff, faculty, and post-docs.

 - See the website for information on workshops, appointments, internal resources and job postings.